-- All level I and level II infractions will be handled the same as their non-disablied peers - Level III infractions that result in a short-suspension ,less than three days, will be handled the same as their non-dsabilied peers, except for students with an Intellectual Disability . - Suspensions for special education students must be no more than 10 consecutive days or no more than 15 cumulative days in a single school year.
+- All Minor Infractions will be handled the same as their non-disabled peers - Major infractions that result in a short term-suspensions, less than three days, will be handled the same as their non-disabled peers, except for students with an Intellectual Disability. - Suspensions for special education students must be no more than 10 consecutive days or no more than 15 cumulative days in a single school year.